twbs/bootstrap/site/content/docs/5.0/components/modal.md

 ### Via data attributes

 Activate a modal without writing JavaScript.
-Set `data-toggle="modal"` on a controller element, like a button, along with a `data-target="#foo"` or `href="#foo"` to target a specific modal to toggle.
+Set `data-toggle="modal"` on a controller element, like a button, along with a `data-target="#foo"` to target a specific modal to toggle.

 {{< highlight html >}}
 <button type="button" data-toggle="modal" data-target="#myModal">Launch modal</button>